-5.4 Foreign Direct Investment (FDI) in the Manufacturing Sector
+5.3 Foreign Direct Investment (FDI) in the Manufacturing Sector

-Contribution of foreign direct investment (FDI) in private sector gross capital formation has not been significant in Bangladesh (only 5.5. per cent) as well as in GDP (1.0 per cent).
-In recent years, contribution of FDI has marginally improved in terms of both the indicators (Table 5.8).
-Despite the large number of FDI proposals registered with BOI in recent years (US\$3.5 billion in FY2012), only a small share of these proposals was finally realised on the ground (US\$1.1 billion in 2011).
-For most sectors, amount of local investment registered with the BOI are significantly high compared to that of FDI except in services sectors such as banking, telecommunication etc (Table 5.9).
-In case of manufacturing sector, foreign investment proposals generally tend to be associated with export-oriented industries such as leather and rubber, textile and clothing and engineering.
-According to BOI, more than 200 FDI proposals were registered in FY2012 and the majority of these are related to small scale investment (with an amount between US\$1 million-US\$125 million).
+Contribution of FDI in private sector gross capital formation has not been significant in Bangladesh (only 5.5. per cent) as well as in GDP (1 per cent).
+In recent years, contribution of FDI has marginally improved in terms of both the indicators (Table 41).
+Despite the large number of FDI proposals registered with BOI in recent years (USD 3.5 billion in FY2011-12), only a small share of these proposals was finally realised on the ground (USD 1.1 billion in 2011).
+For most sectors, amount of local investment registered with the BOI are significantly high compared to that of FDI except in services sectors such as banking, telecommunication, etc. (Table 42).
+In case of manufacturing sector, foreign investment